tanishparmar/Review-Scrapper/README.md

 # Review-Scrapper
-This is a simple review scrapper made using flask.
+This is a review scrapper made using flask.